 Welcome to Paws A While

-Greyhounds have been a part of my life for about 20 years now and I’ve found that they are like no other breed.
+Greyhounds have been a part of my life for over 20 years now and I’ve found that they are like no other breed.

 My first greyhound was called April, my brindle girl who unfortunately passed away just before Christmas 2016 at the great age of 14 and we miss her so much.